 God doesn't ask us questions to obtain information.
 God already knows of course.
 He asks to make us aware of our situation, our reality, our needs.

-But the angel said, "Return, take a U-turn, and submit."
+But the angel said, "Return," God told Hagar to take a U-turn and submit.

-God hears our misery.
+God heard our misery.
 Hagar didn't ask Him to.
-God did not take Hagar's pain and problems away, but He listens and responds with comfort, guidance and blessings.
+God did not take Hagar's pain and problems away, but He listened and responded with comfort, guidance and blessings.

 Hagar praised God!
-She gave God a very special name--the first time someone gave God a name!--'The God who sees me'.
+She gave God a very special name (the first time someone gave God a name in all Scriptures!--'The God who sees me'.
 God is a God who hears and sees us.